The Three Regimes of Offline-to-Online Reinforcement Learning: Empirical Study

 Beyond aggregate comparisons, the analysis of specific design choices highlights key trade-offs between stability and plasticity.
-Within the two variants of $\pi_0$-centric methods, online data warm-up achieves better performance in 27 out of 32 settings, reflecting its ability to preserve the pretrained policy’s knowledge while maintaining sufficient plasticity for fine-tuning.
-In contrast, offline RL regularization provides stronger stability, leading to substantially less performance degradation during the early fine-tuning phase.
-However, this strong stability comes at the cost of reduced plasticity, which limits long-term improvements during fine-tuning, making it better than online data warm-up in only 5 out of 32 settings, where the pretrained policy is already close to the optimal policy.
+Comparing the two $\pi_0$-centric methods, online data warmup achieves better performance in 27 out of 32 settings, reflecting its ability to preserve the pretrained policy’s knowledge while maintaining sufficient plasticity.
+Conversely, while offline RL regularization minimizes early performance degradation through stronger stability, it severely restricts the plasticity needed for long-term improvement.
+Consequently, it only outperforms warmup (5 of 32 settings) when the pretrained policy is already near-optimal.
 The same applies to the combination of offline RL regularization with offline data replay, which exhibits the strongest stability among all methods considered.
-These contrasts highlight the importance of considering each setting and identifying the the method that best balances the underlying stability–plasticity trade-off.
+These contrasts highlight the importance of considering each setting and identifying the method that best balances the underlying stability–plasticity trade-off.

 \Takeaway{In the \Superior regime, where the pretrained policy $\pi_0$ substantially outperforms the offline dataset $\mathcal{D}$, $\pi_0$-centric methods are typically more effective than $\mathcal{D}$-centric methods.
 Stronger stability proves beneficial primarily when $\pi_0$ is already close to optimal.}